 The certificate is not trusted because it is self-signed.
 Peer’s Certificate issuer is not recognized.

-Self-signed certificate might make you immune from third-party eavesdroppers but it doesn’t ensure who the recipient of the data is.
-However, if you are trying to access an intranet network and you get this message you may ignore it without giving it much of a thought.
+A self-signed certificate might make you immune to third-party eavesdroppers, but it doesn’t ensure who the recipient of the data is.
+However, if you are trying to access an intranet network and you get this message, you may ignore it without giving it much of a thought.

 Corrupted certificate store

-The Corrupted certificate file error often crops up when the file is in your profile folder, the one which stores your cert8.db certificates has become corrupted.
-Delete this file and allow the Firefox to regenerate it.
+The Corrupted certificate file error often crops up when the file is in your profile folder, the one which stores your cert8.db certificates have become corrupted.
+Delete this file and allow Firefox to regenerate it.

-If the site has weak encryption you will be shown an option to load the site with the updated security at the place.
-If the certificate of the site cannot be validated you will be given an option to load the site with an exception.
-Be forewarned that legitimate sites will not ask you to bypass the certificate and if they do it’s better to check if it’s a phishing attempt or a fake site altogether.
+If the site has weak encryption, you will be shown an option to load the site with updated security in place.
+If the site certificate cannot be validated, you will be given the option to load the site with an exception.
+Be forewarned that legitimate sites will not ask you to bypass the certificate; if they do, it’s best to check whether it’s a phishing attempt or a fake site altogether.

 Tip in Tip: See this post if you receive This site is not secure message in Firefox, Edge or Chrome.